jkriege2/JKQtPlotter/screenshots/README.md

 ## QuickFit 3.0 Screenshots
-The library JKQtPlotter was developed initially as a central part of the data evaluation software for biophysics [QuickFit 3.0](https://github.com/jkriege2/QuickFit3).
-The latter makes heavy use of `JKQtPlotter`, `JKQTmathText` and `JKQtFastPlotter`:
+The library JKQTPLotter was developed initially as a central part of the data evaluation software for biophysics [QuickFit 3.0](https://github.com/jkriege2/QuickFit3).
+The latter makes heavy use of `JKQTPLotter`, `JKQTMathText` and `JKQTFastPlotter`:

 ![QuickFit 3.0 Screenshot](./QF3_screen_dcalc.png)
 ![QuickFit 3.0 Screenshot](./QF3_screen_fccsfit.png)